-Dr. Megan Larsen is a microbial evolutionary ecologist specializing the formation and persistence of harmful algal blooms (HABs) and their toxins with relation to changes nutrients and other environmental conditions.
-At present, she is a Postdoctoral Fellow at Wilfrid Laurier University investigating and the spatio-temporal fluctuations in cyanobacterial communities as part of the cross-institutional FORMBLOOM (Forecasting tools and mitigation options for diverse bloom-affected lakes) project.
+Dr. Megan L. Larsen is a microbial evolutionary ecologist specializing in the formation and persistence of harmful algal blooms (HABs) and their toxins in response to climate change.
+At present, she is a Postdoctoral Fellow at Wilfrid Laurier University investigating the spatio-temporal fluctuations of cyanobacterial communities as part of the cross-institutional FORMBLOOM (Forecasting tools and mitigation options for diverse bloom-affected lakes) project.

-Larsen is also dedicated undergraduate education and professional development in STEM, data management, and R. She served as the Graduate Assistant for the Women In Science, Technology, Informatics, and Mathematics (STIM) Living Learning Community and co-instructor for the IU Women In STIM LLC seminar courses.
-When not teaching, tutoring, or working in the lab, Larsen also mentors high school and early collegiate women in preparation for careers in STEM.
+Larsen is also dedicated to undergraduate and graduate student education and professional development in STEM, data management, and R. She served as the Graduate Assistant for the Women In Science, Technology, Informatics, and Mathematics (STIM) Living Learning Community and co-instructor for the IU Women In STIM LLC seminar courses and has recently taught courses on environmental data management and analytics.